Not in Victoria?

 Can I make tax deductions while on WorkCover workers’ compensation?

 It depends.
 While your WorkCover benefits are treated as a wage for tax purposes, the money comes from WorkCover as the insurer and not your employer.
-And since you’re not actually working, and have nothing to outlay for work purposes, you won’t be eligible to claim standard tax deductions like uniform expenses.
+Since you’re not actually working, and have nothing to outlay for work purposes, you won’t be eligible to claim standard tax deductions like uniform expenses.

 But you can still claim tax deductions that are relevant to your job while you were working, however (if it falls in the same financial year).